 - Can work both as a ducted and as a ductless range hood.

 - Made from a brushed heavy-duty stainless steel material.

-- Telescoping chimney allows this unit to fit on ceilings with varying heights.
+- The telescoping chimney allows this unit to fit on ceilings with varying heights.

 - At 380 CFM, this range hood is extremely powerful.